EXPENSES • 7 APRIL 2025 • 4 MIN READ

 For example, if a kitchenware manufacturer gave away free samples of its latest frying pan this would not be deemed as entertainment or gifts since it has done so in order to advertise its new product.

-If, however, the manufacturer designed and produced a special product, specifically to give as gifts, then this is deemed as business entertainment and is not allowable, since the products given away are not produced in the ordinary course of business.
+If, however, the manufacturer designed and produced a special product, specifically to give as gifts, then this is deemed as business entertainment and is not deductible, since the products given away are not produced in the ordinary course of business.

-The other condition that needs to apply in order for such entertainment and gifts to be allowable is that the products or services must be offered to the general public (or a general targeted group, such as free beauty products provided to celebrities in the public eye) and is one-off trial rather than repeated provision of free goods or services.
+The other condition that needs to apply in order for such entertainment and gifts to be deductible is that the products or services must be offered to the general public (or a general targeted group, such as free beauty products provided to celebrities in the public eye) and is one-off trial rather than repeated provision of free goods or services.

 Entertainment of employees